flyingmachine/brave-clojure-web/content/do-things.md

 5. Our growing sequence of `final-body-parts` already includes the body part we're currently examining, `part`.
 Here, we decide whether we need to add the matching body part to the list.
-6. If so, then add the `matching-part` to `final-body-parts` and recur.
+6. If so, then add the result of `make-matching-part` to `final-body-parts` and recur.
 Otherwise, just recur.

 If you're new to this kind of programming, this might take some time to puzzle out.
 Stick with it!
 Once you understand what's happening,